 Wastewater from the operations of Central Plating was directed to the municipal sewer system since the start of operations.
 Central Plating's metal finishing processes included anodizing of aluminum parts; chrome electroplating; nickel electroplating; chromate electropolishing; black oxide finishing; passivation; Teflon coating; and a lacquer dip tank used to coat racks used in nickel plating.
 The process areas and layout were presented on 1990 and 1997 process schematics and included plating lines and a floor drain(s) located in the south end of the Former Industrial Building.
 Sumps to receive wastewater piped underground from the Former Industrial Building were shown in the north end of the separate Wastewater Pre-Treatment Building.
 Chrome fume suppressant(s) were reportedly used to control hazardous emission of hexavalent chrome fumes in the early 2000s and perhaps the late 1990s.
 Fume suppressants used in this era commonly contained per- and polyfluoroalkyl substances (PFAS).
 In addition, Teflon coating, which also is known to contain PFAS, was apparently one of the coatings applied based on a Teflon above-ground storage tank, located in the northwest corner of the Former Industrial Building, shown on the 1997 process schematic.
-Currently, other than the noted remaining Wastewater Pre-Treatment Building (which was most recently used for storage of incidental items), the Site is vacant and asphalt-paved surfaces and the sparsely vegetated footprint of the Former Industrial Building cover much of the remaining area.

-Environmental studies conducted by Stantec Consulting, Services, Inc. (Stantec), Sanborn Head and Associates (SHA) and Ransom document environmental concerns on both lots.
+Environmental studies conducted by Stantec Consulting Services, Inc. (Stantec), Sanborn Head and Associates (SHA) and Ransom document environmental concerns on both lots.
 The Wastewater Pre-Treatment Building lot (Lot 65) has inferred impacts to soils beneath wastewater treatment sumps located within that building.
 The Former Industrial Building lot (Lot 66) has concentration of metals (notably hexavalent chromium and trivalent chromium) above NH DES Env-Or 600 Soil Remediation Standards (SRS) to surface and deeper (up to 17 feet below grade) soils in the former nickel and chromium plating line areas, which were likely from plating bath spillage/overflows.
 The impacted soils on Lot 66 are inferred to present a human exposure risk through soils via direct contact and ingestion and via inhalation of dust.
 Groundwater impacts for dissolved metals (chromium and nickel at concentrations above NH DES Env-Or 600 Ambient Groundwater Quality Standards (AGQS)) are documented in and adjacent to both impacted areas.
 PFAS impacts were also noted in groundwater above AGQS downgradient of: (1) the former plating areas; and (2) the area of the former Teflon storage tank.
 Groundwater impacts are inferred to primarily have occurred from on-site releases of hazardous substances between 1963 and 2006 and are ongoing due to residual contamination in Site soils.
 Volatile organic compounds (VOCs) impacts from off-site sources (petroleum/gasoline storage) were also documented in Site groundwater samples.